richardjoo/HTMLCOIN/FAQ/README.md

         }
         rjoo@htmlcoin-miner:~/HTMLCOIN$
       ```

-### How do I update to 2.0.0.4?
-  - I wrote this without testing any and simply based on my previous update to v.2.0.0.2.
-If you fnd any issues or error, please let me know.
-  - **Make sure to backup your wallet.dat to the multiple locations first!**
-  - download correct file from the site [click this](https://github.com/HTMLCOIN/HTMLCOIN/releases)
-  - Windows:
-    - install on top of existing software.
-  - Mac:
-    - double click the .dmg file and drag new wallet to Application folder
-    - when prompted to replace, click `replace`
-  - Linux: (untested and confirmed from other members)
-    - cd to HTMLCOIN folder
-    - git pull
-    - follow the README instruction again to make file.
-      - `./autogen.sh`
-      - `./configure`
-      - `make -j2`

-### How do I update to 2.0.0.3?
-  - I wrote this without testing any and simply based on my previous update to v.2.0.0.2.
-If you fnd any issues or error, please let me know.
-  - **Make sure to backup your wallet.dat to the multiple locations first!**
-  - download correct file from the site [click this](https://github.com/HTMLCOIN/HTMLCOIN/releases)
-  - Windows:
-    - install on top of existing software.
-  - Mac:
-    - double click the .dmg file and drag new wallet to Application folder
-    - when prompted to replace, click `replace`
-  - Linux: (untested and confirmed from other members)
-    - cd to HTMLCOIN folder
-    - git pull
-    - follow the README instruction again to make file.
-      - `./autogen.sh`
-      - `./configure`
-      - `make -j2`

 ### My wallet is not synchronizing!
 Stuck with 0 connections and nothing works.
 What should I do?
   - John R (bonchien), [Jan 5, 2018 at 10:04:15 AM]: